 - Show only unread channels in your channel sections.
 Right-click on a channel section or the “Channels” header, then select “Show” > “Unread channels only.”

 - Set up Slack keywords to get notified about relevant threads you aren’t tagged in.
 Go to Preferences > Notifications > My keywords and add your list of keywords separated by commas.
 You’ll get notified whenever someone uses them.

 - Search for Slack channel.
-Anyone else got too many Slack channels & can’t find the one you want?
-Command K lets you search for Slack channel by name.
+Anyone else got too many Slack channels and can’t find the one you want?
+Command K lets you search for a Slack channel by name.

 - Connect your Google calendar to get reminders and show when you’re in a meeting.

 - Connect Zoom so you can type

 - Connect Clockwise if you use it to schedule meetings; use the GCal integration to send you reminders and the Clockwise integration to handle detailed Slack status updates.

 - Connect Google Drive to get notifications on comments and shares on Google Drive files.
 Note: after you add this Slack integration, you have to go to the Google drive app in the “Apps” section of Slack and message it

 on(full docs on managing notifications).
 If the integration still doesn’t respond, removing it from the entire slack workspace and then re-adding it might work, but you should first verify with others via Slacking #it-tech-ops that it’s stopped working for them.
 After you remove and re-add, you should notify the same channel that you’ve done so, because everyone might need to re-message

 onto their drive app channel.